Orcas Island Seed Library

 Why Save Seed Locally?

 Humans have been saving seed for over 12,000 years.
-In our culture, however, much of that knowledge has been lost over the last hundred years.
+In our culture, however, much of that knowledge has been lost over the past 100 years.
 Agricultural diversity and heritage is being lost with the consolidation of the seed industry.
 When we grow and save our own seeds organically and locally we:

 - Participate in a fun and rewarding tradition